11 Ways to Celebrate November in the Twin Cities

 Fall is in full swing in the Twin Cities Metro!
 For those who claim autumn as their favorite season, now is your time.
 I like it too so I say, let’s celebrate!
 Evenings are getting very chilly and soon mornings will be frosty.
 While some trees tenaciously hold on to their yellow and brown leaves, most are now standing naked and shivering in the morning light.
 It’s November, the month we turn the clocks back an hour, and here in the metro, the month we start thinking about the first snow!

-November is about Veterans Day which on the 11th, a day set aside to honor the brave men and women who sacrificed greatly to preserve our liberties.
-It’s about Thanksgiving on the 27th, family, friends, football, pumpkin pie and turkey, and at month’s end, the kickoff to the biggest shopping season of the year!
+November is about Veterans Day, a day set aside to honor the brave men and women who sacrificed greatly to preserve our liberties.
+It’s about Thanksgiving, family, friends, football, pumpkin pie and turkey, and at month’s end, the kickoff to the biggest shopping season of the year!
 Are you ready?
 Let’s take a look at some weekend events going on in the Metro and celebrate this great month.

 Orpheum Theater, 910 Hennepin Ave, Minneapolis 8 pm daily